 The Coeur d’Alene Triathlon and Duathlon has been one of the most scenic races in the Northwest since 1984, hence the nickname, “The Scenic Challenge”.
-This year marks the 35th anniversary of the race which will be held Saturday, August 12, 2017
+The coming year will mark the 37th anniversary of the race which will be held Saturday, August 10, 2019

 The “Sprint Distance Triathlon” that was recently added was a huge success!
 We’re going to keep it, and as before, it will take off right after the Olympic race begins.
 The Scenic Sprint consists of a 500-yard swim, a 13-mile bike ride, and a 3.1-mile (5K) run.
 The sprint course will have women and men-specific wave starts to give novice triathletes a sense of confidence and safety.